tsproisl/SoMeWeTa/README.md

     somajo-tokenizer --split_sentences <file> | somewe-tagger --tag <model> -

-In addition to the German web and social media model, we also provide models trained on German, English and French newspaper texts.
-For all three languages, SoMeWeTa achieves highly competitive results close to the current state of the art.
+In addition to the German web and social media model, we also provide models trained on German, English and French newspaper texts, as well as models for Bhojpuri and spoken Italian.
+For all languages, SoMeWeTa achieves highly competitive results close to the current state of the art.

 ## Installation ##